brittanyhailee/my-swift-app/README.md

 Submitted by: Brittany Chan

 who-am-i is an app that tells users about:
-1. my name
+1. my name ૮ ˶ᵔ ᵕ ᵔ˶ ა
-2. school im currently attending
+2. school im currently attending ✎ᝰ.
-3. what i want to be
+3. what i want to be ٩(^ᗜ^ )و ´-

-Time spent: 1 hour spent in total
+Time spent: 2 hours spent in total

 ## Required Features